BND Hamburger Icon

 According to the IRS, business owners should pay themselves a “reasonable salary.”
 But how do you determine what’s reasonable?

-“I advise paying yourself a modest salary, as modest as you can afford,” Delaney said.
+“I advise paying yourself a modest salary, as modest as you can afford,” said Whitney Delaney, founder of Delaney Tax & Wealth Management.
 “Taking the fiscally conservative road [means] you’ll incur fewer taxes, which leaves more money for you to invest into your business.”

 Here are two standard ways to determine your salary: